 Dr. Forget Chaterera-Zambuko is a Doctor of Literature and Philosophy in Information Science.
 She holds a Master in Information Science, Masters in Museum Studies, Bachelor Honours Degree in Archaeology and a Postgraduate Diploma in Tertiary Education.
-She is currently a Lecturer in the Department of Records and Archives Management at the National University of Science and Technology (NUST) in Zimbabwe, an affiliated Research Fellow in the Department of Information Science at the University of South Africa (UNISA) and a Postdoctoral Fellow in the History Department at Sorbonne University in Abu Dhabi.
+She was Lecturer in the Department of Records and Archives Management at the National University of Science and Technology (NUST) in Zimbabwe.
+She is a Research Fellow at the Department of Information Science at the University of South Africa (UNISA).
 She is a rated researcher in the Y category by the National Research Foundation of South Africa.
-Forget Chaterera-Zambuko serves in the International Council on Archives' (ICA) New Professional Programme (2019 - 2020 cohort).
+Forget Chaterera-Zambuko served in the International Council on Archives' (ICA) New Professional Programme (2019 - 2020 cohort).
 She was Zimbabwe's lead researcher for the InterPARES Project Africa Team Phase four.
 Her research interests include access and use of documentary heritage, displaced archives, archival diplomatics, blockchain and other emerging technologies.
 She is a prolific researcher who has published journal articles, book chapters and presented her research findings in local, regional and international conferences, seminars and workshops.